railsuser2014/openobject-doc-book-en/source/book/3/3_6/invoicing.rst

 The form that manages supplier invoices is very similar to the one for customer invoices.
 However, it's been adapted to simplify rapid data entry and monitoring of the amounts recorded.

-.. tip::   **Method**  *Entering data*
+.. tip::  Entering data

 	Many companies don't code up supplier invoices but simply enter accounting data corresponding to the purchase journal.

 	This particularly applies to users that have focused on the accounting system rather than all the capabilities provided by an ERP system.
 	The two approaches reach the same accounting result: some prefer one and others prefer the other depending on their skills.

-	However, when you use the Purchase Management functions in Open ERP you should work directly on invoices because they provide Purchase Orders or Goods Receipt documents.
+	However, when you use the Purchase Management functions in Open ERP you should work directly on invoices because they provide
+	Purchase Orders or Goods Receipt documents.

 To encode a new supplier invoice, use the menu  *Financial Management > Invoices > Supplier Invoice* .